 Supplement (ASEC) to the Current Population Survey (CPS).
 The CPS is a monthly sample

-survey of about 60,000 eligible households, conducted by the U.S.
+survey of about 60,000 eligible households, conducted by the U.S. Census Bureau for

-levels.
-The ASEC, conducted in the months of February through April, includes questions about work
+conducted in the months of February through April, includes questions about work

 activity during the prior calendar year.
-For instance, data
+For instance, data collected in 2019 refer

 Annual average of

-basic CPS because the questions used to classify workers as either employed or unemployed
+CPS because the questions used to classify workers as either employed or unemployed

 are different.
 More important, perhaps, is that the supplement contains fewer questions

 for categorizing respondents.
 In regard to unemployment in particular, the supplement

 has no questions on the type of job search activity or on the respondent's availability

 to work.
 Also, individuals can be counted as both employed and unemployed in the work

-experience supplement data, whereas, for a specific monthly reference
+experience supplement data, whereas, for a specific monthly reference week, each person

-The data presented in this release are not strictly comparable with data for earlier
+The data presented in this release are not strictly com-parable with data for earlier

 years due to the introduction of updated population controls used in the CPS.
 The

-population controls are updated each year in January to reflect the
+population controls are updated each year in January to reflect the latest information

 Reliability of the estimates

-sample, rather than the entire population, is surveyed, there is a chance that
+sample, rather than the entire population, is surveyed, there is a chance that the

 component of this difference that occurs because samples differ by chance is known as